ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/serial-ngs-reads-classification.md

     **SLIDINGWINDOW**

     This step performs a sliding window trimming, cutting once the average quality within the window falls below a threshold.
-By considering multiple bases, a single poor quality base will not cause the removal of high-quality data later in the read.
+By considering multiple bases, a single poor-quality base will not cause the removal of high-quality data later in the read.

     Input the following values:

-    *   Window size: the number of bases to an average across.
+    *   Window size: the number of bases to average across.
     *   Quality threshold: the average quality required.

     **TOPHRED33**